-Around 4000 BCE they began to be invaded by migrants called Sumerians, perhaps from the northeast around the Caspian Sea.
-Within a couple of hundred years or so the Sumerians dominated.
-What is called the Ubaid period had ended.
+Around 4000 BCE they began to be invaded by Sumerians, perhaps from around the Caspian Sea.
+Within a couple of hundred years or so the Sumerians dominated the area.
+What is called the Ubaid cultural period had ended.
 The Sumerians built better canals and improved the roads over which donkeys trod, pulling wheeled carts.

-The Sumerians built on the rudiments of writing and numerical calculation they had found among those they had invaded.
-They kept records, wrote arithmetic based on units of ten, and concerned about their star-gods they mapped the heavens and divided a circle into units of sixty.
-Priests had become skilled as scribes, and they described events created by their gods.
+The Sumerians built on the rudiments of writing and numerical calculation they had found among those they invaded.
+They kept records, wrote arithmetic based on units of ten.
+Concerned about their star-gods, they mapped the heavens and divided a circle into units of sixty.
+Their priests were scribes and described events they thought were created by their gods.

 Their towns grew.
 Ur, for example, became a city of about 24,000 people.
 In the center of each city was a temple that housed the city's gods, and around each city were fields of grain, orchards of date palms, and land for herding.
 Some land was owned by individual citizens.
-Some was owned by temple and rented to sharecroppers.
+Some land was owned by a temple and rented to sharecroppers.
 A corporation run by priests became the greatest landowners among the Sumerians.
-They describing their land as owned by their gods.
-The priests told those working the land that their drudgery was necessary to allow the gods their just leisure.
-In some cities they sat with the council of elders.
+They describing their land as owned by their gods, and the priests told those working the land that their drudgery was necessary to allow the gods their just leisure.
+In some cities the priests sat with a council of elders.

-There was a need to protect the economic inequality and social order.
-Rule was authoritarian, supported by priests and other elite members of society.
-Common people remained illiterate.
-Rulers drafted common people to work on community projects, and common people were obliged to pay taxes to the government in the form of a percentage of their crops, which the city could either sell or use to feed soldiers and other agents of the rulers.
+With economic inequality there was a need to protect social order.
+Those with political influence were authoritarian and supported by priests and other elite members of society.
+Rulers drafted common people to work on community projects, and common people were obliged to pay taxes to the government in the form of a percentage of their crops, which the government would either sell or use to feed soldiers and other employees.

-Wealth and power were prized and Sumerian rulers sent men out to plunder people in the nearby hill country, and with this they acquired slaves as domestics or concubines.
+Wealth and power were prized and Sumerian rulers sent men out to plunder people in the nearby hill country.
+Not being egalitarian, their drives against others included the taking of slaves as domestics or concubines.
 The Sumerian name for a female slave was mountain girl, and a male slave was called mountain man.
 They justified their slavery claiming that their gods had given them victory over an inferior people.

-With a growth in population and the disappearance of swamps that insulated city from city, war developed between cities unable or unwilling to resolve their conflicts.
+The primary political unit was a city.
+And with a growth in population and the disappearance of swamps that insulated city from city, there was an inability to resolve conflict.
 With the gods seen as the creators of events, the wars were seen as between their gods.
-Around 2800 BCE, Kish had become the first of the Sumerian cities to dominate all of the others.
-Then Kish's supremacy was challenged by the city of Lagash.
+Around 2800 BCE, Kish had become the first of the Sumerian cities to dominate all of the other Sumerian cities.
+Soon, Kish's supremacy was challenged by the city of Lagash, the two cities separated by only eighteen miles.
 Lagash won and launched a bloody conquest against its Sumerian neighbors and extended its power beyond Sumerian lands.

 CONTINUE READING: Babylon Conquers